The tree of happiness flowers and fruits most abundantly for the creative man

 Richard Charles O’Neil was named after his father who was a non-commissioned officer in the British Army in India.
-Richard (senior) had been born in Belfast on and around the year 1774, Ireland.
+Richard (senior) had been born in Belfast, Ireland, on and around the year 1774.
 In the late 1700’s, soldiers would often be accompanied by their wives and children to their postings in India.
 Richard’s wife Ellen Magdalene Quigley was no different.
 They left Ireland leaving two of their children behind in Ireland, namely Patrick O’Neil and Bridget O’Neil.
 After Serving for some time in India as a Sergeant, Richard’s regiment was posted to the Cape Of Good Hope in 1818 to the Eastern Cape where the frontier was troubled by conflict between the Xhosa and the British and Dutch Colonists.
 On the sea voyage to the Cape, a son was born to Richard and his wife on the 7 January 1818 and named John James O’Neil.
-John was later to settle in the Eastern Transvaal and founded the town of Belfast, named after his father’s birth place.
+John was later to settle in the Eastern Transvaal and founded the town of Belfast which he named after his father’s birth place.
 Richard joined the Royal African Corps which was disbanded in the year 1821.
 He then got permission to stay-on in the Cape.
 A third son was born on the 11 November 1826 at Uitenhage and named after his father and baptised Richard Charles O’Neil.
 It was Richard (junior) who was to be the owner of O’Neil’s Cottage at the time of the 1st and 2nd Anglo-Boer Wars.
 A 4th son was born and named Morris Peter Quigley O’Neil.
-In the early 1830’s the family journeyed into the hinterland, residing at Uitenhage, Graaff Reinet and then to Winburg in the Orange Free State.
-According to Dr. Owen Rowe O’Neil, a grandson of the original O’Neil, the family left the Cape with the original Voortrekkers.
+In the early 1830’s the family journeyed into the hinterland, residing at Uitenhage, Graaff Reinet and then Winburg in the Orange Free State.
+According to Dr. Owen Rowe O’Neil (a grandson of the original O’Neil) the family left the Cape with the original Voortrekkers.
 The family then moved to Kroonstad, and later still to Utrecht.
 Then crossing into Natal to Ladysmith in the 1860’s.
-The O’Neil family then purchased the farm ‘Kappock Poorte’ (Snow Portal) north of Majuba Mountain and renamed the farm ‘Belfast’ (4043 acres) in 1864.
+The O’Neil family then purchased the farm ‘Kappock Poorte’ (Snow Portal) north of Majuba Mountain and renamed this farm ‘Belfast’ (4043 acres) in 1864.

 Richard Charles O’Neil (junior) must have returned to the Cape for he married a Dutch woman (Elizabetha Maria Crause) in 1848 in Uitenhage when he was 22 years old.
 All their children were baptised between 1848 and 1867 at Uitenhage in the Cape.
 In 1878 he finally settled on the small farm ‘Stonewall’ at the foot of Mount Majuba.